talkpython/python-for-absolute-beginners-course/README.md

 and so on and that you just need to learn the details of how to do this in Python.

-**This course is not most courses**.
+**This course is not like most courses**.
 If you want ground up coverage of software development using Python as the technology, this is your course!

 We spend significant time setting the stage to make sure you have